55 Fun and Interesting Facts About Bulgaria (From a Local)

 Velingrad, the SPA lover’s paradise

-1. Bulgaria is the second richest in natural mineral springs country in Europe.
+1. Bulgaria has the second-highest number of natural mineral springs in Europe.
 The only European country that boasts more mineral waters than Bulgaria is Iceland.
 Worldwide, Bulgaria occupies the third spot after Japan.
 So, when visiting, you need to experience the healing powers of its thermal baths.
-I recommend going to Velingrad, the SPA Capital of the Balkans.
+I recommend going to Velingrad, the SPA Capital of the Balkans, and staying in one of the top SPA hotels in Bulgaria.

 3. Sofia, the capital of Bulgaria, is situated just 15 minutes away from Vitosha Mountain.
 Very few world capitals have the advantage of a mountain at its doorstep.
 Visiting Vitosha is one of my favorite day trips from Sofia.